Murat Halstead

 Murat Halstead (September 2, 1829 – July 2, 1908) was an American newspaper editor and magazine writer.
-He was a war correspondent during three wars.
+He was an early war correspondent, reporting during three wars, and a zealous ally of the Republican Party.

 Biography

-Born in Paddy's Run (now Shandon), Ohio, in Butler County, Ohio, he was the son of Griffin Halstead, a farmer.
+Born in Paddy's Run (now Shandon, Ohio) in Butler County, Ohio, he was the son of Griffin Halstead, a farmer.
+Among Halstead's relatives was Laurence Halstead, the son of Halstead's brother Benton.
 With his mother's help, he was a reader by the time he was four, and during his boyhood read works such as Plutarch's Lives, Josephus, Revolutions in Europe and Charles Rollin's Ancient History.
 He spent the summers on his father's farm and the winters in school until he was nineteen years old, and, after teaching for a few months, in 1848 entered Farmer's College, near Cincinnati, where he graduated in 1851.
 He then decided to study law.

 He had begun writing for newspapers when he was 18, writing for The Hamilton Intelligencer and The Roseville Democrat, two Butler Country papers.
 While a student near Cincinnati, he contributed to the Commercial and especially to the literary department of the Gazette.
 After leaving college, he became connected with the Cincinnati Atlas, and then with the Enquirer.
-He afterward established a Sunday newspaper in Cincinnati, and from 1852–1853 worked on the Columbian and Great West, a weekly.
+He afterward established a Sunday newspaper in Cincinnati, and from 1852 to 1853 worked on the Columbian and Great West, a weekly.
 He began work on the Commercial on March 8, 1853, as a local reporter, and soon became news editor.
 The following year, he acquired a pecuniary interest in the paper, which began rapidly to increase in circulation and influence.
-He personally reported several battles during the Civil War.
+He reported on the hanging of John Brown in 1859, and later personally reported from several battles during the Civil War.
 He was also a war correspondent for the Franco-Prussian War, where he sided emphatically with the Germans.